Does a hearty breakfast help you lose weight? Understand

 For the study, researchers at Aberdeen University in Scotland recruited 16 men and 14 women healthy, aged around 50 years, who were overweight or obese to have their diet controlled and metabolism evaluated over a period of time.
 Each participant was randomly assigned to eat a loaded diet in the morning or evening for four weeks.
 The diets were isocaloric, with a balanced balance of 30% protein, 35% carbohydrates and 35% fat.

-“There are a lot of myths surrounding when to eat and how it can influence body weight or health.
+“There are a lot of myths around when to eat and how it can influence body weight or health.
 This was largely driven by the field of circadian rhythm.
-But we in the field of nutrition wonder how this could be possible.
+But we in the field of nutrition wondered how this could be possible.
 Where would the energy go?
-We decided to take a closer look at how time of day interacts with metabolism.”
-Science Daily.
+We decided to take a closer look at how the time of day interacts with metabolism,” says Alexandra Johnstone, one of the study’s authors and a researcher in the field of appetite control at the Rowett Institute, University of Aberdeen, as per the publication. at the Science Daily.

 Another point analyzed was in relation to appetite.
 “Participants reported that their appetites were better controlled on days when they ate a larger breakfast and felt full for the rest of the day,” Alexandra said, which in her opinion can be quite helpful in a “real world” setting. “, compared to the research scenario they were working on.

-“No differences in total daily energy expenditure or resting metabolic rate related to calorie distribution time and no difference in weight loss were demonstrated.
-Participants who consumed the loaded diet in the morning reported significantly less hunger.
-Thus, morning load intake (big breakfast) may aid adherence to the weight loss regimen through greater appetite suppression.
+“No differences in total daily energy expenditure or resting metabolic rate related to timing of calorie distribution and no difference in weight loss were demonstrated.
+Participants who consumed the loaded diet in the morning reported significantly less hunger. morning load (big breakfast) may aid adherence to weight loss regimen through greater appetite suppression.
 Cell Metabolism.

+According to research, people who ate more in the morning reported feeling less hungry throughout the day, which could help with weight loss due to greater daily satiety.
+Photo: FoRC

 A limitation of the study is that it was conducted under free-living conditions and not in the laboratory.
 In addition, certain metabolic measures were only available after breakfast and not after dinner.